-Commonly, pain in this area is linked to an impingement of the rotator cuff tendon, a torn rotator cuff and/or adhesive capsulitis (also known as frozen shoulder).
+Some of the most common causes of shoulder pain are linked to an impingement of the rotator cuff tendon, a torn rotator cuff, and/or adhesive capsulitis, also known as frozen shoulder.

 - Discomfort in the side of the shoulder joint and top of the arm

 - Pain when sleeping on the affected side

 - Pain during everyday tasks such as brushing hair or reaching into back pockets

 - Stress or injury of the rotator cuff muscles